 Click here for the source resource for all of the above.

 All LEED projects must comply with all applicable mandatory provisions of ASHRAE 90.1-2010.
-To meet the LEED “Optimize Energy Performance” prerequisite, it must also be demonstrated that there is an improvement in the proposed performance beyond the baseline rating as defined by ASHRAE 90.1-2010.
+To meet the LEED “Optimize Energy Performance” prerequisite, it must also demonstrate an improvement in the proposed performance beyond the baseline rating as defined by ASHRAE 90.1-2010.

 The mandatory controls requirements of ASHRAE 2010 are relatively straightforward.
 They have to be met by both building simulation and the ASHRAE Advanced Energy Design Guides (AEDG) method.
 We discuss here all the areas related to these requirements.